 Elevation Grade Calculator

-This elevation grade calculator determines, and expresses in three different ways, the slope of an earthen surface.
-It may be given in terms of the angle of elevation from the horizontal plane, in terms of the percentage of deviation from the horizontal line, or simply in terms of the ratio of its "rise to run".
+This elevation grade calculator determines, and expresses in four different ways, the slope of an earthen surface.
+It may be given in terms of the angle of elevation from the horizontal plane, in terms of the percentage of deviation from the horizontal line, or simply in terms of the ratio of its "rise to run" or "unit rise in run".
 To calculate the slope of a line, and to learn more about slopes in general, you can check our slope calculator.
 To learn more about how to find the slope of the terrain (or of the ground in general), keep reading.

 What is elevation grade?